tarwn/lessthandot-hugo/blogs/content/posts/2009-03-02-collection-of-puzzles-for-programmers.md

 **[Regular Pentagon][2]**

-Given a grid co-ordinate (x,y) as the centre point of a regular pentagon, and the sum of the length of the sides, return the co-ordinates of each point as: “Top”, “MidLeft”, “MidRight”, “BottomLeft”, “BottomRight” and the distance from the centre to each of the points.
+Given a grid co-ordinate (x,y) as the centre point of a regular pentagon, and the sum of the length of the sides, return the co-ordinates of each point as: "Top", "MidLeft", "MidRight", "BottomLeft", "BottomRight" and the distance from the centre to each of the points.

 **[ASCII Art Shapes][3]**